House Capitol riot committee issues new subpoenas as Trump tells ex-aides to fight

 Their company, Stop the Steal LLC, was also hit with its own subpoena.

-The moves come as former President Donald Trump has vowed to support the legal defences of members of his inner circle targeted by the commitee with requests for information; it remains unclear but unlikely that Mr Trump will extend the same courtesy to Mr Alexander or Mr Martin.
+The moves come as former President Donald Trump has vowed to support the legal defences of members of his inner circle targeted by the committee with requests for information; it remains unclear but unlikely that Mr Trump will extend the same courtesy to Mr Alexander or Mr Martin.

 Former top members of the Trump administration including ex-chief of staff Mark Meadows and Kash Patel, a Trump acolyte who held several roles across the White House and Department of Defense.